-The global effects of COVID-19 have been dire and unprecedented, and have disproportionately impacted the restaurant and hospitality industry.
-In an effort to address evolving market conditions and COVID-driven restrictions, restaurateurs have learned to embrace technology at a faster pace than ever.
-With that, they’ve also realized the benefits of technology that previously many had regarded to be of negligible use or just unnecessary.
+The global effects of the pandemic were dire and unprecedented — they disproportionately impacted the restaurant and hospitality industry.
+In an effort to address evolving market conditions and COVID-driven restrictions, restaurateurs learned to embrace technology at a faster pace than ever.
+With that, they also realized the benefits of technology that previously many had regarded to be of negligible use or just unnecessary.

 While third-party delivery and off-premises services have been an indispensable resource for restaurants since the start of the pandemic, surprisingly, some technology tools like inventory and labor management have become some of the unsung heroes in today’s restaurant landscape.
 This is in part due to the market disruption that is challenging restaurateurs to find new ways to innovate and optimize both business operations and the customer experience.

-Around the country, restaurateurs are deciphering how to best navigate the ebbs and flows of an unpredictable post-pandemic “new normal.”
-They must wrestle with supply chain bottlenecks, staffing issues and inflation, all of which impact the way their business is run.
-The restaurant industry is slowly getting back to pre-pandemic normalcy, with a recent survey of restaurant operators revealing that more than half “said it would be a year or more before business conditions return to normal.”
+Around the country, restaurateurs had to decipher how to best navigate the ebbs and flows of an unpredictable post-pandemic “new normal” — wrestling with supply chain bottlenecks, staffing issues and inflation, all of which impact the way their business is run.
+The restaurant industry has slowly gotten back to pre-pandemic normalcy, with a recent survey of restaurant operators revealing that more than half “said it would be a year or more before business conditions return to normal.”

-The labor shortage continues to sting restaurateurs, and while staffing has perennially been a challenge in the restaurant sector, the Great Resignation has exacerbated the problem.
+The labor shortage continues to sting restaurateurs and staffing has perennially been a challenge in the restaurant sector.
 In response, restaurateurs find themselves not only reducing operating hours, but also assuming the role of waiter/waitress or even chef.
 It’s all in an effort to meet the short-term, unexpected staffing needs that are still plaguing the industry.

 Fortunately, existing features within a modern point of sale (POS) platform can help mitigate the challenges of staffing unpredictability.
 While many restaurants have relied on pen and paper in the past to manage workforce needs, there are clever solutions right under the nose of the restaurateur to more efficiently run restaurants with less staff at work.